Modeling longitudinal data using matrix completion: Background and related work

-Let $\by_i = [y_{i,1,},...,y_{i,n_i}]'$ denote observations corresponding to $\bt_i$ for each individual $i$.
 To model individual trajectories given pairs $(\mathbf{t}_i,\mathbf{y}_i)$ practitioners map observations into a low-dimensional space which represents progression patterns.
-Ideally, a small distance between individuals in the latent space reflects similar progression patterns.
+Conceptually, a small distance between individuals in the latent space reflects similar progression patterns.

 In this section, we discuss state-of-the-art approaches to estimating this low-dimensional latent embedding.
-We classify them into three categories: the direct approach, mixed-effect models, and low-rank approximations.
+We classify them into three broad categories: the direct approach, mixed-effect models, and low-rank approximations.